Awale-Abdi/AWS-SQL-Data-Analysis-Pipeline/README.md

 <h1 align="center">Airline Delay Analytics: AWS Athena + SQL Pipeline for US Flight Performance Insights</h1>

 ## 📊 Overview
 This project analyzes U.S. airline on-time performance using data from the U.S. Department of Transportation (Bureau of Transportation Statistics).
-The dataset was queried using AWS Athena after being processed through AWS Glue Crawlers and hosted on S3.
+The dataset—over **500,000 flight records** spanning five years—was queried using AWS Athena after being processed through AWS Glue Crawlers and hosted on S3.
 Visualizations were created with Amazon QuickSight.

 The project was part of a capstone assignment in a Business Analytics program's *Business Analysis with Structured Data* course.
 It was completed in approximately **24 hours**, under intense time constraints, while balancing multiple concurrent deliverables.
 Despite receiving a messy and incomplete dataset, I engineered a full-stack cloud-native analytics pipeline and produced a professional report with executive-level insights using only SQL and AWS-native tools.